nep-pack/NonlinearEigenproblems.jl/docs/src/movebc_tutorial.md

 Let $x_k=hk$, $k=1,\ldots n$ and $h=1/n$ such that $x_1=h$ and
 $x_n=1=L_0$.
-Approximation of the $\lambda$-dependent boundary condition can be achieved with the a one-sided second order difference scheme
+Approximation of the $\lambda$-dependent boundary condition can be found with the one-sided second order difference scheme
 ```math
    0=g(λ)\psi(L_0)+f(λ)\frac{1}{h}\left(\frac32 \psi(L_0)